gitsetgopack/MoneyManagerV2/README.md

 2. You will be welcomed by the AI and since your history is already available to it you can ask questions regarding your financial questions
 3. enter `exit` to stop the chat.

-### Download PDF
+### Download PDF (Enhanced)

 You can get a summary of your transactions in PDF format.

 1. Enter the `/pdf` command.
 2. Select the category that you want in the PDF history.
+3. Select a start and end date for the pdf output
-3. your PDF history will be created and ready to download.
+4. your PDF history will be created and ready to download.

 ### Download CSV (New)